lordmilko/PrtgAPI/README.md

 # PowerShell

 PrtgAPI features a number of PowerShell cmdlets that encapsulate the core functionality of the C# interface.
-To compile for PowerShell, ensure you have PowerShell 5 installed (Windows Management Framework 5.0), select the _PowerShell (Release)_ configuration in Visual Studio.
-This will create a _PrtgAPI_ folder under _bin\PowerShell (Release)_ you can then copy wherever you like and import into PowerShell, as follows:
+When compiling, a _PrtgAPI_ folder will be created under the Debug/Release folder.
+You can then copy wherever you like and import into PowerShell, as follows:
 ```powershell
 Import-Module "C:\path\to\PrtgAPI" -DisableNameChecking
 ```